0x074b/Code.Process-Injection/PE Shellcode/README.md

 ![image](https://github.com/0x074b/Code-Process_Injection/assets/83349783/894398fd-0cbd-4ae9-a1c4-06214b66d6fd)

-## ⚠️ Important
+> [!WARNING]
-Remember the address of the next instruction after 0046b29, which is 0467b2e - this is the address we will jump back after the shellcode has executed in order to resume bginfo.
+> Remember the address of the next instruction after 0046b29, which is 0467b2e - this is the address we will jump back after the shellcode has executed in order to resume bginfo.

 There are multiple ways to overwrite the instructions at 00467b29 - either assemble the bytes using a debugger or patch the binary via a hex editor which is what I did.
 I found the bytes ```bf 4e e6 40 bb``` (bytes found at 00467b29 when bginfo is in memory) in the bginfo.exe (screenshot below) and replaced them with bytes ```e9 d2 04 07 00``` which translates to jmp ```bgfinfo.d48000``` (jump to our shellcode, above screenshot).